5 of the Best 55+ Communities in Texas

 11. Is the governing association easy to work with?

 You will want a community board with a proven track record of working together and finding solutions.
-If you discover a dysfunctional board led by power-hungry or inept individuals, it may prove to be the cause of great angst and can harm the unity of the entire community.
-So, ask a number of different residents what their experience has been.
-Check with your real estate agent.
-Find out if the board and its members are competent, effective, and civil.
-One free resource to research your association or HOA is communityassociations.net.
+If you discover a dysfunctional board led by power-hungry or inept individuals, it may cause great angst and harm the unity of the entire community.

 12. What security and safety measures does the community have?

 Safety is a high-priority concern for many seniors.
 Ask what security systems the community has in place.
 Do they have continuous video surveillance and protocols for visitors?
 Is the entrance gated or guarded?
-How many emergency situations are handled each year and what are the response times?
+How many emergency situations are handled each yea, and what are the response times?

 13. What is the resale value of homes in the community?

-While you may plan on making this your final lifetime move into a 55+ community, life circumstances can change unexpectedly.
-You may need to move closer to relatives or into an assisted living facility.
 Ask your real estate agent about the projected resale value of homes in the community.
 Review the HOA rules for restrictions on for-sale signs.
 Some 55+ communities have their own sales offices and prohibit hiring an outside agent.

 Check out the community around the community